 At this point, your dental hygienist will squirt some water into your mouth and ask you to swish.
 Once you're ready, we use suction to remove the water from your mouth.
 The rinsing stage helps remove any residual tooth polish.

 Final Checkup with Dentist

 Once you're done with your professional teeth cleaning, one of our dentists will come in to do the final checkup.
 If they don't detect any oral health issues, you’re all set.

 Teeth cleaning side effects include having a beautiful healthy smile.
 Some patients may experience bleeding gums if they have other oral health issues.
 For example, patients with gum disease may experience bleeding gums when they floss.

 Teeth cleanings are important because they allow us to detect oral health issues before they have a chance to worsen.

 Request an Appointment With Us

-Drs.
-VanderLinde and Dodds are family dentists in Grand Rapids, MI.
-As such, they'd be more than happy to help you maintain a healthy smile for life!
+Dr. Dodds is a family dentist in Grand Rapids, MI.
+As such, we'd be more than happy to help you maintain a healthy smile for life!
 To schedule an appointment, call Renew Family Dental at (616) 245-3205.